Triangle Lake School

-Triangle Lake School is a K-12 public school in Blachly, Oregon, United States.
+Triangle Lake Charter School, formerly known as Triangle Lake School, is a K-12 public school in Blachly, Oregon, United States.
 It is the only school in the Blachly School District.
 In 2006 the school earned an "exceptional" rating from the Oregon Department of Education at all levels: elementary, middle school and high school.
 In April 2010, the Triangle Lake School Board of Directors voted to accept the proposal of the Triangle Lake Charter School Committee to make the school a charter school.
 From the 2010-11 school year, it has been Triangle Lake Charter School.
 The school has 14 students to every teacher, five students fewer than the state average.

 Academics

 In 2008, of nine seniors, seven (78%) graduated and received a high school diploma, and two dropped out.

 Demographics

-The school has 148 students and 11 teachers.
+The school has 200 students and 11 teachers.
 In the 2009 school year, the Blachly School District had 11 students classified as homeless by the Department of Education, or 8.4% of students in the district.
-The student population is 85% Caucasian, 9% Hispanic, 2% American Indian/Native Alaskan, and <1% Pacific Islander.
+The student population is 88% Caucasian, 6% Hispanic, 2% American Indian/Native Alaskan, 1% Pacific Islander, <1% Black, and 2% multiracial.